altocodenl/tagaway/readme.md

 - Share & manage
    - Rename tag.
    - Share/unshare with email: signup, login, or go straight if there's a session.
+On signup, resolve shares.
+   - Save email addresses of previous shares and allow to delete them.
-   - Mark tags shared with others.
+   - Authorize/deauthorize shares done with me.
-   - Mark tags shared with me.
+   - In main view, mark tags shared with others and tags shared with me.
    - If two shared tags from different users have the same name, put "@username".
    - Authorization to see or ignore share.
+   - Allow to share from main editing view with dropdown of emails.
+If tag is shared already, nothing is done.
+   - Can you tag or share or copy pivs shared with you?

 - Account & payment
    - Set account space limit.